emb-riscv/specs-markdown/rtos-support-features.md

 ## Atomics

-For multi-hart devices, the RISC-V 'A' Standard Extension for Atomic instuctions contains instructions that atomically read-modify-write memory to support synchronization between multiple RISC-V harts running in the same memory space.
+For multi-hart devices, the RISC-V 'A' Standard Extension for Atomic instructions contains instructions that atomically read-modify-write memory to support synchronization between multiple RISC-V harts running in the same memory space.